LoupVaillant/Monocypher/README.md

     $ make speed

 This will give you an idea how fast Monocypher is on your machine.
 Make sure you run it on the target platform if performance is a concern.
-If Monocypher is too slow, try Libsodium or NaCl.
+If Monocypher is too slow, try Libsodium.
 If you're not sure, you can always switch later.

 Note: the speed benchmark currently requires the POSIX `clock_gettime()` function.